• Skip to primary navigation

 A quick online search will provide you with hundreds of marinade recipes from simple to complex.
 Whichever one you choose, you’ll notice they often have four components:

-- Salt –Kosher salt, sea salt, or something salty like sauce or Worcestershire.
+1. Salt –Kosher salt, sea salt, or something salty like Worcestershire sauce.

-- Oil – Because beef is naturally saturated with water, beef won’t absorb the oil in the marinade.
+2. Oil – Because beef is naturally saturated with water, beef won’t absorb the oil in the marinade.
 But, you still need to use oil in a beef marinade because the herb and spice flavorings you add need oil to release their full flavor.
+We typically use olive oil, but you could use another oil like canola oil or vegetable oil.

 How do you apply a marinade for steak?

-First, choose and make a marinade recipe (or buy a marinade at the store).
+First, choose and make a marinade recipe (or buy pre-made).
 We recommend making ¼ to ½ cup of marinade for each one to two pounds of beef.

 Then, place the marinade and meat in a sealed plastic bag or glass container so that the beef can “sit” in the liquid.
 We like to use 1 gallon Ziploc bags since it makes it easy to periodically flip the beef so that the marinade works in evenly.
 We don’t recommend using a metal container since the acidic ingredients can react with metal.